bmachado/amm-rehost-workshopper/analyzing-a-java-ee-app-using-red-hat-application-migration-toolkit.md

 ![Project Overview]({% image_path /scenario1/image52.png %}){:width="650 px"}

+You can now close the report browser window.
+In the next steps, we'll keep the report inside JBoss Developer Studio using RHAMT Plugin.
-Now that you have the RHAMT report available, let's get to work migrating the app!
+Let's get to work migrating the app!